![]() |

 Grass heron (Nanoardea pratensis)

-because of climate dryness in early Neocene.
+wide plains because of climate dryness in early Neocene.

-on sandy-yellow background there are longitudinal brown, black and grey strokes.
+sandy-yellow background there are longitudinal brown, black and grey strokes.

 On a head there is a white crest.
-At excitement of a bird (for example, in
+At excitement of a bird (for example, in case

-cleaner to huge porcupines.
+to huge porcupines.
 Keen sight and good hearing allow the bird to distinguish

 occurrence of possible predator long time before the porcupine.
 The bird flies